Karandev2007/KyraDock/README.md

    * Controlling your PC or other devices
    * Notification Center & Smart Reminders, alarms

-6. **Built-In Custom Deployment Environment**

-   At the core of KyraDock is a built-in Custom Deployment Environment offering user to host, control, keep track and more of its applications with local access and advance CLI & SSH support.
+6. **Built-In Custom Deployment Environment**: At the core of KyraDock is a built-in Custom Deployment Environment offering user to host, control, keep track and more of its applications with local access and advance CLI & SSH support.

-7. **External Control Interface**

-   KyraDock will support a full-featured external dashboard and mobile app.
+7. **External Control Interface**: KyraDock will support a full-featured external dashboard and mobile app.
 This brings all local APIs and functions to your fingertips for secure, real-time control from anywhere.

 ---